Why firefox is not sending 'filename' parameter for form file parts encoded as specified in rfc2388?

 Which is the reason for this?

 Additional System Details

 - User Agent: Mozilla/5.0 (Windows NT 5.1) AppleWebKit/537.22 (KHTML, like Gecko) Chrome/25.0.1364.152 Safari/537.22

 Thank you for inquiring about your issue on Mozilla Support!
 We appreciate your patience while we find an answer to your issue.
 At this moment I am escalating this to our advanced troubleshooting team who will assist you further in 24-48 hours.

 It would help answer your question if you could describe the issue better and how it is affecting your use of Firefox.
 For example, is the problem related to the following?

 - Websites look wrong or appear differently than they should

-- Control whether Firefox automatically fills in forms with your information
+- Control whether Firefox automatically fills in forms